RiteshKV/TalkShop/README.md

 # TalkShop

-1. Before running the app : setup a mock server and run db.js
+1. Before running the app : setup a mock server and execute the following command in the terminal : json-server --watch db.json